gadgetb0y/proxmox-backup-server-rclone/README.md

 # Proxmox Backup Server: rclone Sync Script

-A comprehensive bash script for syncing Proxmox Backup Server (PBS) datastores to remote storage via rclone and SFTP.
-This script provides automated, reliable, and configurable off-site backup capabilities for your PBS infrastructure.
+A comprehensive bash script for syncing Proxmox Backup Server (PBS) datastores to remote storage using rclone and SFTP.
+This script provides automated, reliable, and configurable off-site backup capabilities for your PBS setup.

 ## Features